waldo2188/OpenIdConnectProvider/src/Waldo/OpenIdConnect/ProviderBundle/Resources/doc/Configuration.md

 Token endpont authentication
 ----------------------------
 As the (documentation)[http://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication]
-shows, they are several authentication mechanism for authent RP on OP when querying the Token Endpoint.
+shows, there are several authentication mechanism for authent RP on OP when querying the Token Endpoint.

-For now, just `client_secret_basic` is implemented.
+In this implementation, just `client_secret_basic` is implemented.

 Userinfo endpoint
 -----------------
-For retrieving the enduser's info, the access/refresh token must be set in the header as Authorization's parameter.
+To retrieve the enduser's info, the access/refresh token must be set in the header as Authorization's parameter.

 The Apache2's `mod_rewrite` MUST be active !